Spatio-temporal Local Interpolation of Global Ocean Heat Transport using Argo Floats: A Debiased Latent Gaussian Process Approach: Introduction

 The latent nature of the problem is intertwined with the classical challenges in modern large-scale spatio-temporal statistics: spatio-temporal local dependency, global heterogeneity, and model misspecification, not to mention the large volume of in-situ Argo data \citep[see e.g.,][]{cressie_statistics_2011}.
 In particular, (1) both the latent velocity field and the OHT field are globally non-stationary spatio-temporal processes; (2) sharp ocean fronts are insufficiently identified when model misspecification is not properly addressed; (3) the massive number of irregularly-spaced, sparse spatio-temporal observations demands computationally efficient methods that are able to account for both the variability and the underlying spatio-temporal structure of the data.

-To overcome these challenges, we propose a two-stage statistical framework based on debiased local Gaussian process regression (LGPR), extending the work of \citet{kuusela_locally_2018} on Argo temperature fields, which efficaciously mitigates the aforementioned issues.
+To overcome these challenges, we propose a two-stage statistical framework based on debiased local Gaussian process regression (LGPR), extending the work of \citet{kuusela_locally_2018} on Argo temperature fields.
 The framework is a comprehensive suite of statistical techniques tailored to OHT interpolation, in that we formalize the statistical challenges into a latent LGPR model accompanied by a two-stage fitting procedure, introduce an approximate Expectation-Maximization (EM) algorithm \citep{dempster_maximum_1977} to jointly estimate both the mean field and the covariance parameters, and refine the potentially misspecified model with a debiasing procedure.
-The two-stage procedure is able to solve the spatio-temporally correlated latent variable problem by predicting the latent velocity fields on the first stage using LGPR with a related oceanographic variable whose realizations are directly measured for each Argo profile.
-Conditional on the predicted velocity at the observed spatio-temporal coordinates of the Argo profiles, we then interpolate OHT on the second stage over the entire global ocean during years 2007 to 2018 again using LGPR.
+The two-stage procedure solves the spatio-temporally correlated latent variable problem by predicting the latent velocity fields on the first stage using LGPR with a related oceanographic variable whose realizations are directly measured for each Argo profile.
 Our approach is unifying since the same LGPR framework succinctly represents both velocity and OHT fields.